 The Jeep Compass is small crossover based on the now-defunct Dodge Caliber compact car.
-It features a similar grille and front fascia treatment to the Grand Cherokee, but unlike that truck, the Compass is more comfortable on the pavement than off-road.
+It features a similar grille and front fascia treatment to the Grand Cherokee, but unlike that truck, the Compass is more comfortable on the pavement than off the beaten path.

 The Compass utilizes a pair of four-cylinder motors developed as a joint venture between Chrysler, Mitsubishi and Hyundai.
 The base engine is a 2.0-liter mill with 158 horsepower and 141 lb-ft of torque that is slightly overwhelmed by the vehicle's mass, though highway mileage is respectable at up to 30 mpg.
 The zero-to-60 benchmark comes in on the wrong side of 10 seconds.